 Anson N9718 off Silecroft (possibly within what became the National Park boundary).

-This aircraft was forced landing on 18th September 1942 at Baschurch, Salop while serving with 2 (O)AFU at Millom but appears to have escaped damage as it was flown out from the field site later by its pilot.
+This aircraft had been forced landed on 18th September 1942 at Baschurch, Salop while serving with 2 (O)AFU at Millom but appears to have escaped damage as it was flown out from the field site later by its then pilot.

-Staff Wireless Operator / Air Gunner - Sgt Donald Clayton RAFVR (1288501), aged 21, of Walker, Newcastle on Tyne.
+Staff Wireless Operator / Air Gunner - Sgt Donald Clayton RAFVR (1288501), aged 21.
 Buried Walker Churchyard, Newcastle.

-Trainee Wireless Operator / Air Gunner - Sgt William Dowling RAFVR (1562767), aged 31, of Walkerville, Newcastle on Tyne.
+Trainee Wireless Operator / Air Gunner - Sgt William Dowling RAFVR (1562767), aged 31.
 Buried Byker and Heaton Cemetery, Newcastle on Tyne.

 Lawrence Gibson was born on 2nd October 1920 at Medicine Hat, Alberta, Canada and was the son of George Scott and Jessie Amelia (nee Sowerby) Gibson.
 His parents married in Gateshead, England in 1919 before emigrating to Canada.
 The family then settled in Grassy Lake, Alberta where his father worked as a farmer on his own land and as a miner, the family may well may have obtained a piece of land to settle on at Grassy Lake.
 After leaving school Lawrence worked on his father's farm and in the local coal mine before leaving to work as a farm labourer at Tabor, Alberta.
 He enlisted into the Canadian Army on 26th June 1940 at Lethbridge, Alberta.
 By late 1940 he was serving in the UK with the Canadian 1st Light Anti-Aircraft Regiment, with this unit he initially worked on anti-aircraft predictor systems and later on Bofor guns.
 For whatever reason he received a discharge from the Canadian Army on 25th June 1942 while in Surrey, England (I would speculate he perhaps wanted to see more action).
 He enlisted into the RCAF in London, England on 26th June 1942 and undertook basic RCAF training in the UK from then onwards.
 While in the UK he met and then married Kathleen Wood at West Hartlepool on 13th November 1942, she was serving as a WAAF and stationed at the Grand Hotel, Scarborough serving in the NAAFI.
 They may have met while he was in the Canadian Army or while he was undertaking basic air force training.
 In January 1943 he was posted back to Canada to undertake aircrew training as a bomb aimer, during training assessments he received very good remarks by the commanding officers of at least three of the training units attended.
 He was awarded his Air Bombers' flying badge and also a commission on 25th June 1943.
 The following month he was posted back to the UK to continue training and was granted embarkation leave for two weeks where he almost certainly was re-united with his wife.
 He was posted to 2 (O)AFU on 24th August 1943.
 His wife Kathleen may have remarried in Hartlepool in 1948.
 His brother George Thomas Gibson J/22760 served in the RCAF overseas during WW2.